splunk/exp-lazyproto/README.md

 ### Lazy Decoding

-We utilize lazy decoding, which means that the `Unmarshal()` operation does not necessarily decode all data from the wire representation into distinct memory structures.
+We utilize lazy decoding, which means that the `Unmarshal()` operation does not immediately decode all data from the wire representation into distinct memory structures.
 Instead, LazyProto performs the decoding on-demand, when a particular piece of data is accessed.